Donna Hanover

-Donna Hanover (born Donna Ann Kofnovec; February 15, 1950) is an American journalist, radio and television personality, television producer, and actress, who appears on CUNY TV in New York City.
-From 1994 through 2001, she was First Lady of New York City, as the then-wife of Rudy Giuliani.
+Donna Hanover (born Donna Ann Kofnovec, February 15, 1950) is an American journalist, radio and television personality, television producer, and actress, who appears on CUNY TV in New York City.
+From 1994 through 2001, she was First Lady of New York City, as the wife of Rudy Giuliani.
 She and Giuliani were married for 18 years, and had two children, Andrew and Caroline.

 Early life and education

 Hanover was born Donna Ann Kofnovec in Oakland, California, to Catholic parents, Robert G. Kofnovec, a United States Navy officer who retired as a Lieutenant Commander, and his wife, Gwendolyn Dolores (Domas) Kofnovec.

 Hanover attended Fremont High School in Sunnyvale, California.
 She later attended Stanford University, and graduated in 1972 with a Bachelor of Arts in political science.
 She met Harvard University graduate Stanley Hanover at Stanford in 1968 and the two were married after her graduation in 1972.
 The couple moved to New York City.
 She then attended the Columbia University Graduate School of Journalism and graduated with a master's degree in journalism.